bertrandvidal/parse_this/README.md

 contain the name of the invoked command, hence you know which method to call on your object and are guaranteed the arguments for this method have been correctly parsed
+* When used in a `parse_class` decorated class `create_parser` can take an extra parameters `name` that will be used as the sub-command name.
+It can be useful because the method name could be easy to use from your editor/IDE but hard to remember from the command line

 If the previous decorated class `ParseMePlease` is in a `script.py` file we can execute the following commands: